Rhabdodontomorpha

 Rhabdodontomorpha is a clade of basal iguanodont dinosaurs.
 This group was named in 2016 in the context of the description, based on Spanish findings of an early member of the Rhabdodontidae.
 A cladistic analysis was conducted in which it was found that Muttaburrasaurus was the sister species of the Rhabdodontidae sensu Weishampel.
-Therefore, Paul-Emile Dieudonné, Thierry Tortosa, Fidel Torcida Fernández-Baldor, José Ignacio Canudo and Ignacio Díaz-Martínez defined Rhabdodontomorpha as a nodal clade: the group consisting of the last common ancestor of Rhabdodon priscus Matheron, 1869 and Muttaburrasaurus langdoni Bartholomai and Molnar, 1981; and all its descendants.
+Therefore, Paul-Emile Dieudonné and colleagues defined Rhabdodontomorpha as a node-based clade: the group consisting of the last common ancestor of Rhabdodon priscus and Muttaburrasaurus langdoni, and all its descendants.
 Within the clade Zalmoxes and Mochlodon are also included.
 In 2021, Daniel Madzia redefined Rhabdodontomorpha in the PhyloCode as "the largest clade containing Rhabdodon priscus, but not Iguanodon bernissartensis and Hypsilophodon foxii".
 The clade is characterized by the following synapomorphies: